Prostitution – Illicit Vice or a Licit Profession?

 May 9, 2020

 Prostitution is one of the oldest professions in India.
-Many people among us think that prostitution is illegal in India but it is actually not.
+Many people among us think that vice is illegal in India but it is actually not.
 “The Immoral Traffic (Prevention) Act, 1956” also termed as ITPA says that Prostitution is legal in India.
 As per the law, prostitutes can carry out their trade privately but cannot legally solicit customers in public.
-Owning or managing a brothel, prostitution in a hotel, child prostitution and encouraging them is illegal.
-In spite of this, there are many brothels illegally operating in many Indian cities including Mumbai, Delhi, Kolkata and Chennai.
+Owning or managing a brothel, child prostitution, and encouraging them are illegal.
+In spite of this, there are many brothels illegally operating in many Indian cities including Mumbai, Delhi, Kolkata, and Chennai.

 Over the years, India has seen a growing instruction to legalise prostitution, to avoid exploitation of sex workers and their children by middlemen.
 Also in view of growing HIV/AIDS peril, the prevention and education programme for STI cases among prostitutes can be seen widely.
 Government organizations like MDACS (Mumbai District AIDS Control Society) have played a very vital role in generating awareness on HIV/AIDS through the assistance in providing free organizing of street campaigns.
 Most Research done by Sanlaap (an Indian feminist NGO) states that almost a majority number of sex workers in India are in prostitution because of lack of resources for themselves and their children.
 Their children are more likely to get involved in this kind of work.